City resident denies drug charges

 3 years for rape of sleeping woman

-In Hampshire Superior Court, Judge Daniel A. Ford sentenced Stephen K. Matthews, 23, of Pittsfield, on Tuesday to between two and four years in state prison for his May 16 conviction for the rape
+In Hampshire Superior Court, Judge Daniel A. Ford sentenced Stephen K. Matthews, 23, of Pittsfield, on Tuesday to between two and four years in state prison for his May 16 conviction for the rape of a now 29-year-old woman.

 A Berkshire Superior Court jury spent about seven hours deliberating over a two-day period before returning a verdict of guilty on one count of rape on May 16.
 The jury found Matthews not guilty of a second count of rape.